 The decisions are retroactive to the filing date of the patent application (L613-23-6 CPI).

 - why the article L613-23-6 CPI does not specify that the decisions to maintain the modified form also have absolute effect?
 Would they only have an effect between the parties?

-If the decision is a partial revocation decision, the holder is referred to the INPI to adapt his claim set (L613-23-6 CPI).
+If the decision is a partial revocation decision, the holder is referred to the INPI to adapt his set of claims (L613-23-6 CPI).

 If the adapted game does not comply with the partial revocation decision, the holder is informed (R612-73 CPI) and has a time limit to correct.

 The director general of the INPI has the power to reject the modified set of claims for failure to comply with the partial revocation decision (L613-23-6 CPI) if the holder does not correct his claim set correctly or does not submit an observation (R612-73 CPI).

 Quite honestly, I don't know what it means to have your claim set rejected… is the patent revoked completely?
 He does not seem …

 An action for annulment against the decision to reject the claim set may be brought (R612-73-3 CPI).

 Publication of the new patent specification